Frequently asked questions about how the doctors are chosen:

 Yes, each doctor is checked against the Texas Medical Board’s database for pending disciplinary action and license status.
-If a doctor is currently being investigated for a pending action or on license suspension, we remove the doctor from the list.
-If a doctor has past disciplinary action, we investigate the action further and determine whether he stays on the list on a case-by-case basis.
-A D Magazine fact checker calls each doctor to verify specialty and correct spelling of name.
+If a doctor is currently being investigated for pending action or on license suspension, we remove the doctor from the list.
+If the doctor has past disciplinary action, we investigate the action further and determine whether he stays on the list on a case-by-case basis.
+A D Magazine fact checker calls each doctor to verify specialty and correct spelling of his or her name.
 Doctors are removed from the list if we learn that they have moved out of the Dallas area or have stopped seeing patients.

 What if I don’t see my doctor on the list?